stephenkingsley/nodejs-cambridge-dictionary/README.md

 npm run dev
 ```

-open `http://127.0.0.1:7001/search?search=hi` and then you can modifies the value of search and wait!
+open `http://127.0.0.1:7001/search?search=hi` and then you can modifies the value of search!

 ## DEMO
 coming soon